habibcilmd-cardiologist/dr-cil/content/en/services/cardioversion/index.md

       answer: "Yes, anticoagulant and antiarrhythmic medications are usually required.
 Duration and type are determined by the doctor."
 ---

 Cardioversion is a treatment method applied to restore abnormal heart rhythm to normal sinus rhythm.
 It can be performed electrically or pharmacologically.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in cardioversion procedures.

 ## What is Cardioversion?